Want To Host?

 - -Are you building it yourself or hiring a contractor (other than the workshop part)?

 If your project is accepted as a workshop, we will send you a contract written between you and The Morrison Group, LLC detailing the agreement.
 Finally, a deposit in the amount of $5000 is paid to The Morrison Group, LLC by the host to secure the workshop date and location.
 The deposit is due with the delivery of the contract agreement to The Morrison Group, LLC.
-The deposit is returned in full to the host (assuming that the host follows the requirements for deposit releases) in stages as follows.
-The sooner each section is completed and documented, the sooner the deposit is returned.
+The deposit is returned in full to the host (assuming that the host follows the requirements for deposit releases) in two stages as follows.

 Once your construction begins, photos of the construction process should be emailed to The Morrison Group, LLC along with progress updates at least once a month to confirm that the necessary progress has been made and the structure is on schedule for the workshop dates.
 We ask that the hosts send such updates on the first of each month at the very least.
 If the building is behind schedule and the workshop dates cannot be met, The Morrison Group, LLC retains the right to keep the deposit and cancel the workshop.
-This has never happened, by the way, but we want to be clear about how important it is to have the building ready for the workshop participants at the scheduled time.
-Should the host cancel the workshop for whatever reason, The Morrison Group, LLC retains the right to keep the full deposit or remaining deposit if some returns have already been made.
+We want to be clear about how important it is to have the building ready for the workshop participants at the scheduled time.
+Should the host cancel the workshop for any reason, or otherwise be unable to fulfill the requirements of the hosting agreement, The Morrison Group, LLC retains the right to remove the workshop from the schedule and keep the deposit in full.
 Additional conditions and details are given in the hosting agreement.